astronomer/docs/astro/environment-variables.md

 - Integrate with Datadog or other third-party tooling to [export Deployment metrics](deployment-metrics.md#export-airflow-metrics-to-datadog).
 - Set [Airflow configurations](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html?), such as default timezone and maximum active runs per DAG.

 You can use environment variables to configure the same keys and values that you would configure as [Airflow variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/index.html).
-However, environment variables are exposed as environment variables and managed differently than Airflow variables.
+However, the variables that you configure in Astro are exposed as environment variables and managed differently than Airflow variables.
 For more information, see [How environment variables are stored on Astro](#how-environment-variables-are-stored-on-astro).

 Some environment variables on Astro are set globally and cannot be overridden for individual Deployments.
 For more information on these environment variables, see [Global environment variables](platform-variables.md).